Safe Pass programme

 Every contractor (or other person working on their behalf) is required by law to ensure that everyone under their direct control on a construction site has received Safe Pass training and has been issued with a current Safe Pass registration card.
 Under health and safety legislation, employers are required to allow their employees paid time off from work to attend safety awareness training.

 There are FAQs about the Safe Pass programme on the Health and Safety Authority website.

-You will be issued with a Safe Pass registration card once you successfully complete the one-day Safe Pass training programme.
+You will be issued with a Safe Pass registration card when you have successfully completed the one-day Safe Pass training programme.
 This card lasts for 4 years from the date of the training course.
-If you later leave the workplace, you can still keep your registration card, provided it is in date.
+If you leave your workplace, you can keep your registration card, provided it is in date.
 When it expires, you must then attend a further Safe Pass training course.